-IR has amended its position, stating that future disclosures of serious, evasive or fraudulent behaviour may still be prosecuted in extremely rare circumstances.
+IR has amended its position on non-prosecution, stating that future disclosures of serious, evasive or fraudulent behaviour may still be prosecuted in extremely rare circumstances.
 The effect of this new policy has yet to be tested.
 The new approach means that in serious cases of evasion the disclosure process has to be carefully managed.
 A pre-notification disclosure qualifies for a 100% reduction of lower level SFPs, and a 75% reduction for all higher penalties.
 For post-notification disclosures, a flat 40% deduction is given for all SFPs.

 While IR can write off interest, UOMI is very rarely reduced as it is intended to compensate IR for the loss of opportunity created by the late payment.

 Where tax has been assessed and is also the subject of criminal charges, payment of at least the core tax in question is an important factor in sentencing for the criminal offence.
 Although several factors will be relevant, reparation of evaded tax can often be the difference between a custodial and a non-custodial sentence being imposed.